 The entire human race is thrown into chaos by a tiny but deadly virus.
 Coronavirus (COVID-19) has caused the human economy to more or less shut down.
 Meanwhile, climate breakdown continues even though fossil fuel emissions dip slightly.
 “Things will never be the same again,” as many people push for green opportunity now.
 No more “business as usual” which will certainly cause terrible destruction and suffering if it does.
 Hopes surge when Joe Biden is elected president of the USA.
 His choice for his Vice President, Kamala Harris, is the first female and first ‘woman of colour’ to serve as VP.
 Under their watchful eyes, the US will rejoin the world’s nations in combating climate breakdown.

-2020 will likely be the hottest year since measurements began (NOAA).
+2020 was the hottest year since measurements began (NOAA).
 CO2 reaches 417ppm

 Climate scientists warn that carbon pollution (burning fossil fuels) will have to be cut in half by 2030 and stopped totally within 30 years.

 USA, under newly-elected president Donald Trump, opposes climate change regulations such as the Clean Power Plan and the 2015 Paris Agreement

 Strongest El Niño ever recorded in Pacific affects the weather all around the world, causing serious droughts in many places and heavy rainfall and flooding in others.
 Cyclone Wiston devastates parts of Fiji (South Pacific)